 Protecting the Intellectual Property

 Trademark is the best tool a brand can use to improve customer engagement.
 In a brand-centric market, trademarks help the brand to differentiate from its competitors.
 It acts as a PR service, which builds a brand image and reputation among customers.
-A trademark is a recognizable sign, design, or expression which identifies products or services of a particular source from those of others.
+A trademark is a recognizable sign, design, or expression that identifies products or services of a particular source from those of others.
 They can be words, logos, symbols, slogans, and any combination of these elements that are used to identify the source of goods and services.
-This help to market the brands better, which will help generate new audiences globally.
-Trademarks are legally protected in most countries and it is important for businesses to register their trademarks in order to protect them from being used without authorization.
+This helps to market the brands better, which will help generate new audiences globally.
+Trademarks are legally protected in most countries and businesses need to register their trademarks to protect them from being used without authorization.

 The counterfeit market has scaled to a whopping $4 trillion dollars and brands across the world are suffering.
 Having a trademark is a critical part of protecting a brand's intellectual property.
 It grants the exclusive right to use a specific logo, word or phrase that is associated with a product or service.
 By registering a trademark, businesses have the power to stop others from using similar marks that could cause confusion and harm the value of their brand.